jwestcott9/LIRIbot/README.md

 This Liribot is simplified siri type command line application.
+The short video in the repository entitled Demo will show the range of functionality

 It has four possible commands to choose from.

 The "spotify-this-song" command utilizes the spotify api to grab the top 20 songs that match your search and print information about them onto the command-line.